Hector • 2 years ago

 Ah yeah actually when I think about it, that hitting the bars and clubs thing is kinda just being irresponsible?
 I don't think it's got much with age but rather being wise albeit that often comes with age and experience only.

-Haha guess you guys missed the thread I started because a comment was too long to post here. @Darkwood although I am a Christian and could be considered bias, research by atheists have shown that kids need both male and female role models.
+@Darkwood although I am a Christian and could be considered bias, research by atheists have shown that kids need both male and female role models.
 Females without father figures usually end up in abusive relationships with older men.

 Marriage is not a religious construct, it's a sociological and psychological construct that is important for the overall health of a child.